Holi Festival In India – The Festival Of Colours and Elephant Beauty Contests

 Western India celebrates the Holi Festival in a slightly different way.
 An elephant festival kicks off Holi celebrations in Jaipur every year on Holi eve.
 Elephant parades, elephant beauty contests, folk dances, and tug-of-war between elephants, locals and foreigners are all regular events.
 It makes Holi extra fun!

 Elephant Beauty contests!
 Now I have to see that!
-Here is a bit of video footage about it!

 I’ve only been to India once, and that was to Bangalore.
 I really liked some of the Funny Beer Names that were thrown around, and walking past a Cow In The Street.
 Would like to see more of it!